Growing your audience is arguably one of the most difficult aspects when it comes to running a business, if not the hardest. Where do you even start?

 Observing a pattern of decline — which then grew into a 60% drop in their sales — LSY dived headfirst into a market analysis.
 What they saw was that changes in technology and society which had been unfolding for many years now, were steadily shaping a future that didn’t seem to have much room for calligraphy, apart from that of being a unique hobby.

 Once considered a necessary tool by scholars and artisans, calligraphy brushes as writing tools have long been replaced by pens and pencils… and now by keyboards and touch pads.

 It was time for LSY to make some changes.
 With some trial and error, they were able to revive demand for their product by turning their time-honored calligraphy brush into a sophisticated makeup brush.

 Now 40% of their revenue comes from makeup brushes alone.

 How can you tap into a new audience and expand the reach of your own product or business?
-Social media monitoring tools like Brand24 can help by collecting important information for you so that you can analyze the data and innovate your product.
-Inspired?
+Social media monitoring tools like Brand24 can help by collecting relevant data to help you innovate your product.